 - all types of hydrangeas in regions with severe winters

-If you have planted hydrangeas in containers, there are two ways to get them through the winter: you can either overwinter them in a frost-proof space or shield the plants from the cold.
+If you have planted hydrangeas in containers, there are two ways to get them through the winter: either overwinter them in a frost-proof space or shield the plants from the cold.

-Proper hydrangea winter care is easiest if you have a protected location where you can store your plants during the cold months.
-This can be an unheated greenhouse, a cellar, or any other dark room where the temperature does not exceed 40˚F. Avoid the temptation to overwinter the plants in warmer rooms: this isn’t good for your hydrangeas.
+Proper hydrangea winter care is easiest if you have a protected location to store your plants during the cold months.
+This can be an unheated greenhouse, a cellar, or a dark room where the temperature does not exceed 40˚F. Avoid the temptation to overwinter the plants in warmer rooms: this isn’t good for your hydrangeas.

 If you don’t have a suitable space, you can overwinter hydrangeas in the garden with frost protection.
 For this method of hydrangea winter care, you’ll need: